Knauss Graduate Policy Fellowships — OPEN

 - A personal education and career goal statement (not to exceed 1,000 words)

 - emphasizing the applicant’s abilities

 - expectations from the fellowship in terms of career development, placement preference in the legislative or executive branches of the government

 - Personal and academic curriculum vitae (not to exceed two pages).

-- Scanned copies of official undergraduate and graduate transcripts.
+- Clear, scanned copy of all official undergraduate and graduate student transcripts.

 - List of proposed classes and/or plans for the remaining semesters prior to start of fellowship (not to exceed one page).

 Evaluation criteria for Knauss Fellowship applications and weighting of the criteria are as follows: